steshaw19/multinational-retail-data-centralisation805/README.md

 - `database_utils.py`: Database connection utility class.
 - `data_extraction.py`: Data extraction and API interaction class.
 - `data_cleaning.py`: Data cleaning and database upload class.
+- `EDA_card_details.ipynb`: This file and all others beginning with EDA in its name shows exploratory data analysis for each table.
 - `querying_the_data.md`: Analysis of database using SQL.
 - `querying_the_data.sql`: Working document of SQL query code.
 - `dim_card_details_corrected_data_types.sql`: Edits data types using SQL for card details data table.